majdif47/AiCodeGen/README.md

 - ✨ **Dynamic File Management**: Saves each snippet in a well-structured file with proper extensions.
 - 🤖 **AI Integration**: Leverages AI models to create meaningful code.
 - 🔄 **Automated Git Workflow**: Adds, commits, and pushes changes to your GitHub repository.
-- 🖥️ **WSL Integration**: Runs seamlessly in a WSL environment, ensuring cross-platform compatibility.

 ---

 ## 🚀 How It Works

-1. 🏰 The program navigates to the project directory in **WSL**.
+1. 🏰 The program navigates to the project directory.
 2. 🧑‍💻 Runs `go run` to execute the main program.
 3. 📂 Generates a code snippet in the chosen language and saves it in the `AiCode` folder.
 4. 📝 Commits the new file with a meaningful message and pushes it to the repository.
-5. 🛠️ Exits the WSL environment automatically.

 ---

 ## ⚙️ Requirements

-- 🐿 **WSL** (Windows Subsystem for Linux) installed and configured.
-- 📦 **Go** installed on your WSL environment.
+- 📦 **Go** installed on your system.
 - 🌐 Access to GitHub with proper permissions.
 - 💡 An AI model accessible from your system (like `ollama`).